We use cookies on this site to enhance your online experience. By continuing to use this site, you agree to accept cookies.

 During the past few years the Okanagan has experienced record breaking heat waves, early starts to the wildfire season and ongoing droughts through the summer months.
 The Township is taking steps to make sure we are doing our part to protect water in our region.

-Additional information about Water Conservation can be found on our Water Conservation Page.
+For information about Water Restrictions and Water Conservation please visit our Water Conservation Page.

 For those residents residing in one of the independently owned water districts (Canyon, Grandview, Laird, Meighan Creek, Mountainview, Otter Lake, and Steele Springs) you should address questions and concerns related to your water service directly to the water districts.
 For your convenience contact information can be found below.